Cost of Living in Nashville, TN [2024]

 There are a plethora of venues in the Music City famed for country music tunes and legends.
 Ryman Auditorium is one of the largest and oldest venues, one that many artists fight to book.
 For larger shows, expect to jam at Nissan Stadium.

-The average cost of a gym membership for a single adult is around $67 per month, or $804 per year.
+To stay fit you’ll need to spend an average of $49.14 per month, or $589.68 per year, per adult.
 Keep in mind, many gyms have implemented application and first-time membership fees that may increase your costs.

 If you don't mind the investment, many gyms are also offering completely virtual memberships that’ll enable you to follow along with various fitness classes from your home.